scipy-conference/scipy_proceedings/papers/prabhu_ramachandran_pysph/prabhu_ramachandran_pysph.rst

 If one wishes to use MPI for distributed computing, one must install Zoltan_ which is typically easy to install.
 PySPH provides a simple script for this. mpi4py_ is also needed in this case.
+Zoltan is used for load-balancing and distributing the particles efficiently on distributed machines.
 Unfortunately, MPI is not tested on Windows by us currently.
 PySPH also provides an optional 3D viewer and this depends on Mayavi_.

 In summary, PySPH is easy to install if one has a C++ compiler installed.
 MPI support is a little involved due to the requirement to install Zoltan_.